 5. Compare your test results with previous ones

-Comparing your test results can enlighten you to new core features, branding and pricing for the product itself.
+Comparing your test results can enlighten you to new core features, branding, and pricing for the product itself.
 The more effective your test results become, the more confident you’ll likely be when launching the product to the public.

 6. Choose the best format to present the concepts

 Depending on your product and depending on the users taking part in the concept testing, it’s important to think about delivery and format when presenting the concepts themselves.
-Some of your consumers that are testing, might need a bit more detail in order to understand the idea, otherwise there can be a misunderstanding that compromises some of the results you get back.
+Some of your consumers that are testing might need a bit more detail in order to understand the idea.
+Otherwise, there can be a misunderstanding that compromises some of the results you get back.

 Selecting the right format to communicate your concept is important.
-So it might be worth delivering a video explanation or a slideshow before the user starts exploring the product or specific functionality that they’re testing.
+It might be worth delivering a video explanation or a slideshow before the user starts exploring the product or specific functionality that they’re testing.
 The more that you can provide them in the way of information and detail, the better.

 What are the benefits of concept testing?

-Helps filter out ideas that won’t work
+Filter out ideas that won’t work

-Understands what elements your consumers want
+Understand what elements your consumers want

 When you do concept testing for your product before starting on the design and development, it can give you more information on the elements.
 From every single detail and feature, it’s all implemented with the best intention for your consumers.
 Concept testing can be helpful to understand fully what the consumers are after when it comes to your product.

-Ensures your product will deliver successfully
+Ensure your product will deliver successfully

-A successful delivery will make for a good start on future products you develop because you’ve managed to crack the formula needed.
+Successful delivery will make for a good start on future products you develop because you’ve managed to crack the formula needed.

 Invest in concept testing for your products